Thursday, October 31, 2024

 I guess it gives my therapist a job to do.
 Look at me, supporting my local businesses!

 So one of my losses that still affect me quite a bit is when my dog died.
 Yes, I said my dog.
 Most people do not recognize grief from pet loss, so it's a very isolating journey.
-I got Luna as a puppy in BC the day after my brother's funeral.
+I got Luna as a puppy in BC the day after your funeral.
 She changed my life.
 I don't have a PTSD dog, but she was always there when I needed her.
 She lived a long life, longer than what is normal for her breed.
 Luna blessed us for 15 years - her entire lifetime.
 My kids grew up with her.
 I am pretty sure she hung on so long because I was going through my Mom's drawn out death, and I needed her.
 I DID need her.
 That dog lived for so long she was blind and deaf by the end.
 We'd even scheduled an in home vet appointment so she could die with us in her home, but she rallied and we cancelled it.
 We did heap lots of attention and treats on her.
 But when her death came it was not a good death.
 It was very traumatizing for me.
-Something had happened in her brain, and she had siezures all the way to the emergency vet at 2am.
+Something had happened in her brain, and she had seizures all the way to the emergency vet at 2am.
 It's not easy to hang on to a medium size dog having seizures, but I was not going to abandon her on this last final car ride, so I sat in the rear seat with her so she'd have room to move as needed.
 By the time we got to the vet, the pressure in her head was so much her eyes were bulging out of her head.
 I couldn't carry her into the vet because of the seizures, they had to bring a contraption to take her in on.
 We went straight to the back into a surgery room, but I KNEW this was the end.
 The vet dallied with his consult of my precious Luna, and my heart was breaking with each passing second.
 I told him to put her down, because I knew I'd already lost her and I couldn't bear to see her in anymore pain.
 He killed her right there, in my arms, on that operating table.

 She took part of me with her, all those times that she comforted me when it was just her and I. Our adventures together.
 The tears she would lick away.
 It's the same parts of me that everyone takes with them upon death - the memories of who I was in life with just that person, and the stories they had of me.
 It's hard to lose that, I am sure there is a grief term for that loss, but you are suddenly forever different.